Cool, Cool Water: Recording

-Recording sessions for "Cool, Cool Water" were held in June and October 1967, during the making of the Smiley Smile and Wild Honey albums.
+The recording sessions for "Cool, Cool Water" were held in June and October 1967, during the making of the Smiley Smile and Wild Honey albums.
 The song was listed as part of a proposed Wild Honey track listing dated October 13, 1967.
 It was ultimately excluded from the album.

 In 1969, Lenny Waronker, then an A&R executive at Warner Music, heard the unfinished tape, and convinced Wilson to finish the track for Sunflower.
 Waronker was impressed with the song's inspired simplicity and stated "If I ever get the opportunity to produce Brian, I'd encourage him to do something that combined the vividness of 'Good Vibrations' with the non-commercial gentleness of 'Cool, Cool Water'."